 - Use anywhere: There are a few different ways of securing the bands for use, which can create more or less resistance.
 You can also stand on them to secure them.
 These are not generally sold with a door anchor, which would increase the versatility.

 - Do (almost) anything: Again, your exercise options depend on how you’ve secured the band.
-With a secure attachment point you can loop the band around, and a little creativity, you can add resistance to almost every type of movement.
+With a little creativity, you can add resistance to almost every type of movement.
+Remember that you need a secure attachment point you can loop the band around.

 - Adjustable resistance: Changing the level of stretch on the band will change how much resistance the band provides.
 It’s literally the same as pulling on a rubber band either a little or a lot.

-- Good substitute resistance: Superbands can replace cables in many exercises (just be careful to control the whole movement), as well as dumbbells and barbells in some instances.
+- Good substitute resistance: Superbands can replace cables in many exercises.
+Just be careful to control the whole movement.
+It can also sub for dumbbells and barbells in some instances.

 Well, I don’t really have a third – or I have lots of them.
 I like anything that is adjustable, like an adjustable dumbbell set, since it can change as you do.
-I also like things that can be used in many ways, like a kettlebell that can also be substituted for a dumbbell.
-But when I set up a client with a “home gym” that neatly tucks into a drawer when it’s done, the suspension trainer and the bands are my must-haves for strength building.
+I also like things that can be used in many ways.
+For example, a kettlebell that can often be substituted for a dumbbell.
+When I set up a client with a “home gym” that neatly tucks into a drawer when done, I want just a few things.
+The suspension trainer and the bands are my must-haves for strength building.
 Recommendations for at-home cardio are here and here.